BenthicSubstrateMapping/PyHum/README.md

 OTHER LIBRARIES (CYTHON) NEED TO BE COMPILED FOR SPEED:
 1) pyread.pyx
+2) ppdrc.pyx
+3) cwt.pyx
+4) replace_nans.pyx
+5) spec_noise.pyx

+This compilation can be carried out by running the supplied bash script, 'compile_pyhum.sh'

+To run the example using the data within 'test.DAT' and files within the folder 'test_data', run the bash script 'run_example.sh'

+This is a new project written and maintained by Daniel Buscombe.
+Thus far extensive testing has not been possible so bugs are expected.

 Please download, try, report bugs, fork, modify, evaluate, discuss.
+Please address all suggestions, comments and queries to: dbuscombe@usgs.gov.
 Thanks for stopping by!